-TACA Resiliency Grants are the cornerstone component of the TACA Resiliency Initiative – a focused effort to support and strengthen Dallas arts and cultural organizations in response to the COVID-19 pandemic.
-TACA Resiliency Grants are unrestricted grants created to support Dallas arts organizations who are demonstrating resiliency in their ability to creatively fulfill their mission in the current COVID-19 landscape.
+TACA Resiliency Grants are the cornerstone component of the TACA Resiliency Initiative – a focused effort to support and strengthen Dallas arts and cultural organizations in response to the current landscape.
+TACA Resiliency Grants are merit-based, unrestricted grants created to support Dallas arts organizations who are demonstrating resiliency in their ability to deliver their mission, engage with the community, and adapt their organization.

 Resiliency Grants are replacing this year’s traditional Arts General Operating (AGO) Grant program, TACA Artist Residency Fund, and TACA New Works Fund.
 Please read our TACA COVID-19 Grants FAQ learn more about these and other temporary changes to our grantmaking programs due to the pandemic.